 The locals in Houtong, a small mining town on the outskirts of Taipei, famously take care of the street cats in the area making it an eden or sanctuary for kitties.
 The cats here rule the town and everyone knows it.
 It’s really heartwarming to experience a place that takes care of its furry critters the way they do.
 You will notice food is left out and all the cats are docile and friendly towards visitors.

 You’ll quickly notice the locals know how to capitilize on their kitties.
 There are plenty of shops and boutiques full of cat merchandise and even bakeries selling cat shaped treats (for the hoomans).
 This almost feels like a cat amusement park.

 For cat lovers, this is one of the best things to do in Taipei, from the OG cat cafe to an entire cat village!
 Taipei is for feline friends.

 Ruifang District, New Taipei City, Taiwan 224

 Yangmingshan National Park

 After enjoying our own private natural spa in Taroko Gorge we were hooked.
 The most popular and easy hot springs to access via subway is Beitou hot springs.
 There are natural pools free to the public in the open or spas you can pay and access private pools.

 Enjoy the small, adorable town of Wulai and head across the small bridge and enjoy the public natural springs next to the river.
 You also have the option of paying and going to a private spa as well.
 For more information check out My Several Worlds visit!

 The most notable formation is known as the “queen’s head.”
-This formation does have a striking resemblance to a queen’s head!
-A local told us that this famous formation won’t be around forever, apparently over the years it’s been slowly disappearing thanks to erosion and rude tourists.
+This formation does have a striking resemblance to a Queen’s head!
+A local told us that this famous formation won’t be around forever apparently, over the years it’s been slowly disappearing thanks to erosion and rude tourists.
 So if you go, please respect the queen and the geopark, no touching!